Five Fingers for Marseilles

-Five Fingers for Marseilles is a 2017 South African Neo-Western thriller film written by Sean Drummond and directed by Michael Matthews.
+Five Fingers for Marseilles is a 2017 South African neo-Western thriller film written by Sean Drummond and directed by Michael Matthews.
 It stars Vuyo Dabula, Zethu Dlomo, Kenneth Nkosi, Dean Fourie, Jerry Mofokeng and Warren Masemola, It was screened in the Discovery section at the 2017 Toronto International Film Festival and Fantastic Fest.

 Synopsis

-A member of The Five Fingers returns to colonial Marseilles after fleeing a police aggression about two decades ago, and finds his town under a new threat.
+A member of The Five Fingers returns to colonial Marseilles after fleeing police aggression about two decades ago, and finds his town under a new threat.